Nike-rgb/Garbage-fullness-determination-with-Deep-Neural-Network/README.md

 ## CNN model

-The Jupyter notebook with detailed description for training the model is included under filename **_Garbage Monitoring Notebook_** or [Click here](Garbage%20Monitoring%20Notebook.ipynb)
+The Jupyter notebook with detailed description for training the model is included under filename **_Fullness determination with CNN.ipynb_** or [Click here](Fullness%20determination%20with%20CNN.ipynb)

 ## Data Collection and Model Improvement